Commonly referred to as Zante Currant in Ireland, the United Kingdom, and the States, currants are just dried Corinth grapes.

 Although it has wide varieties, Tannins are present throughout all types in specific quantities, which causes a bit of puckering.

-Moreover, all the varieties also come with an acidic and sharp kick.
+Also, all the varieties also come with an acidic and sharp kick.

-Another fruit linked to currants is gooseberries, but they have a much sour flavor profile and don't contain the same tartness as gooseberries.
+Another fruit linked to currants is gooseberries, but they have a much sour flavor and don't contain the same tartness as gooseberries.

 Although currants can be eaten fresh, cooking them to bring out their natural sweetness is preferable.

-Additionally, their flavor works highly well against preserves and fruit pies and is generally added to baked goods.
+Also, their flavor works highly well against preserves and fruit pies and is generally added to baked goods.

 Dried currant is also used in numerous cooking recipes.